caojiele/caojiele.github.io/_includes/about/en.md

 > Think of what you want to know what you need.

-Hello everyone, I am a small yards, now in a Internet medical high-tech company engaged in the back-end development work, health, peace, health and other companies involved in ali project development;Here will explore related technologies, including the industry dynamics, architectural design, design patterns, frameworks use, source code analysis, etc.;And I personally feel interview experience and development of document information, welcome to communicate with everyone to share!As a member of the industry, must bear live lonesome, deal with your computer, to their own career path together!
+Hey, I'm Jack Cao, Java engineer, as a member in Apache Dubbo Committer, such as the Apache & Alibaba open source contributor, found in all the year round lot, Github, Gitee, zhihu, jianshu.
+At present is mainly responsible for group APP back-end development and maintenance, micro services infrastructure, infrastructure construction, Had the opportunity with Alibaba Health & PICC participate in large-scale project development; and my first [studio](https://caojiele.com/cooperation/) was founded in 2017, solve all kinds of company 「incurable diseases」, to achieve the demand of 「imagination」.Have been torn between the demand and development of struggle, as in a line of powerhouse, is still in development.

 - QQ：312236308
 - Wechat：CJL33333